How much can you take Miralax for severe constipation?

-In the setting of colonoscopy preparation, you can take up to 17 grams of MiraLAX in 240 mL of water every 10 minutes till 2000 mL of fluid consumed.
+In colonoscopy preparation, you can take up to 17 grams of MiraLAX in 240 mL of water every 10 minutes till 2000 mL of fluid is consumed.
 However, this large dose is not recommended for occasional constipation, even if it is severe.

 The response to Miralax typically occurs within one to 4 days.
 So, you have to wait for the response before increasing the dose.
 Increasing the dose of MiraLAX without the permission of your doctor can lead to side effects such as:

 - Upset stomach.

 - Severe constipation may turn into another condition called “Fecal impaction.”
 The use of oral MiraLAX in fecal impaction is usually not suitable.
 Learn More about fecal impaction.